Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Who is a Data Analyst?

 Analytics is one of the most in-demand jobs today in this age of digitization.
-With data as the most powerful tool for business transformation, organizations are now on the look-out for resources who have an understanding of data mechanics and the ability to interpret hidden trends in them, which can influence business decisions.
+With data as the most powerful tool for business transformation, organizations are now on the lookout for resources that have an understanding of data mechanics and the ability to interpret hidden trends in them, which can influence business decisions.

 The domain of analytics has three components – Business Context, Technology, and Data Science.
 Data Science involves techniques for statistical and operations research, machine learning, and deep learning algorithm.
 When we drill deep down Data Science, we see that Data Science calls for both Data Scientists as well as Data Analysts.
 At the most advanced level, there is little difference between a Data Scientist and a Data Analyst.
 Both have to handle large datasets, resolve complex problems, and define new machine learning algorithms.